 Councilmember Neal Black was elected to Position 5 on the Kirkland City Council in November 2019 and re-elected in November 2021.

-Councilmember Black has been a resident of Kirkland for over 23 years, having lived in the Lakeview neighborhood, the Everest neighborhood, and now the Central Houghton neighborhood.
+Councilmember Black has been a resident of Kirkland for nearly 25 years, having lived in the Lakeview neighborhood, the Everest neighborhood, and now the Central Houghton neighborhood.
 For 10 years, he was a fixture at Everest Park where he coached Kirkland American Little League baseball.